rewiring-nz/household-model/METHODOLOGY.md

 Appliance replacement costs come from a comparison of over 100 different quotes for appliance costs, sourced both online and direct from installers.
 An average capital cost and average install cost is used for each individual appliance.
 The scope of the appliance cost comparison aims to compare products that are not the cheapest possible product, nor the most expensive, as appliance costs can vary significantly.
 The aim of the comparison was to create an assumed common cost for each option, in the middle of the cost spectrum.

 Appliance installation specific costing is scarce, and we acknowledge the need for detailed work in the area of obtaining these “soft costs” or installation costs of devices.
 Installation costs also vary significantly between installers, creating further complexity.
-This paper uses installation costs that are the result of real quotes from both online and direct installer but A detailed analysis of the impact of different household conditions and installation costs across different appliances would be valuable for emissions reduction and energy system planning in New Zealand.
+This model uses installation costs that are the result of real quotes from both online and direct installer but A detailed analysis of the impact of different household conditions and installation costs across different appliances would be valuable for emissions reduction and energy system planning in New Zealand.

 The following appliance price and installation cost are assumed: